 About The Selection Process

 For the 3rd annual VIVA Exhibition we will consider visual, interactive media and performance art projects appropriate for presentation at The Roundhouse Community Arts and Recreation Center.
-A committee consisting of 2 curators and a jury panel representing local art professionals will meet over three to five sessions to review submissions and select works through consensus in the course of elimination rounds.
-Selected artists will be contacted by mid July 2025.
+A committee will review submissions and select works through consensus in the course of elimination rounds.
+Selected artists will be contacted by end of July 2026.

-This exhibition will run for 8 days in September 2025.
-The opening receptions, performances, screenings, and talks are coordinated independently or in conjunction with the exhibition, held either in-person or online.
+This exhibition will run for 8 days in September 2026.
+The opening receptions, performances, screenings, talks and other community programming are coordinated in conjunction with the exhibition, held either in-person or online.

 How do you find out if your work has been selected

-VIVA will send out notifications informing you of the result by mid July 2025.
+VIVA Alliance will send out notifications informing you of the result by end of July 2026.

 If the panel finds it necessary to view the work in-person, the curators will contact the artist to arrange a convenient time for a studio visit.